alexgdmx/ocp4-vmware-terraform/README.md

 ![Master completed](images/master.jpg "Master completed")

 #### Working manually with vmware
 If you want to create the VM machines manually you can copy/paste the base64 strings to the manual procedure in vmware.
+Go to ``terraform/vars/machine_data.tfvars`` you can see the values for each server in base64 encoding.
 ![Manual procedire](images/manual.jpg "Manual creation from template VMWare")